ProvisionGenie/ProvisionGenie/Docs/HowToBuildTheCanvasApp.md

 )

 ```

 Which navigates to the next **Channels** screen, sets the Navigation correctly and saves the values in variables.
-Please note, that at this point we won't submit this form to the datasource.
+Please note, that at this point we won't submit this form to the data source.

 ### Channels Screen

 On this screen, our owner-to-be can create the channels they want to be provisioned in their new Team.
 We work here with:

 * 1 TextInput to get a value
 * a Button to add this value into a collection